-- 12 heads of garlic (garlic bulbs)
+- 12 heads of garlic, garlic bulbs

 - Private Reserve Greek extra virgin olive oil

-- Preheat oven to 400 degrees F.
+- Preheat oven to 400°F.

 - Prepare the garlic heads for roasting.
 Peel the outer papery skins, but leave cloves intact.
-Slice the tops of the garlic heads off (about 1/4 to 1/2 inch from top), leaving the cloves exposed.
+Slice the tops of the garlic heads off (about ¼ to ½ inch from top), leaving the cloves exposed.
 Make sure all of the cloves have some portion exposed so that they properly roast.

 - Cover muffin pan with another muffin pan that is identical in size.
 Roast in heated oven for 40-45 minutes.
 Remove from oven and let cool before handling.